vinniefalco/LuaBridge/README.md

     a = nil; collectgarbage ()      -- 'a' still exists in C++. b = nil; collectgarbage ()      -- Lua calls ~B() on the copy of b.

+When Lua script creates an object of class type using a registered constructor, the resulting value will have Lua lifetime.
+After Lua no longer references the object, it becomes eligible for garbage collection.
+You can still pass these to C++, either by reference or by value.
+If passed by reference, the usual warnings apply about accessing the reference later, after it has been garbage collected.

 ### Pointers, References, and Pass by Value

 When C++ objects are passed from Lua back to C++ as arguments to functions,